Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 This short term solution has associated risks, so be sure you have a complete discussion on the pros and cons before taking this step.

-Keep a supply log of all of the feminine hygiene products used during your next period.
+Keep a supply log of all of the feminine hygiene products you use during your next period.

 Now you know exactly how much to pack!